-Two needs assessments of child well-being in Collier County commissioned by NCEF in 2005 and 2010 found a significant gap in out-of-school time program services particularly for students in Immokalee.
+Two needs assessments of child well-being in Collier County commissioned by NCEF in 2005 and 2010 found a significant gap in out-of-school time program services, particularly for students in Immokalee.
 Out-of-school time programming has a very literal definition.
 If one thinks of the formal school day as seven hours delivered somewhere between 8am and 3pm, Out-of-School Time (OST) encompasses all programming that takes place outside those boundaries and is not part of the school system’s supported extra-curricular offerings.

 The need is even greater in Immokalee where out-of-school programs are only reaching a fraction of the children most in need.

 The Immokalee student demographic profile shows over 95% to be economically disadvantaged, 75% living in non-English speaking homes, 27% limited English proficiency, and 35% from migrant families.
 Immokalee families have a history of little academic or career success.
 Among adults 25 years of age or older, 56% have less than a ninth-grade education and only 16% have earned a high school diploma.
-Consequently, lacking family support and a vision of a future outside the Immokalee community, the current school population struggles to meet Florida’s academic standards and fails to see the education-career connection.
+Consequently, a lack of family support and a vision of a future outside the Immokalee community, the current school population struggles to meet Florida’s academic standards and fails to realize the education-career connection.
 Low performance levels discourage students, making them less likely to attempt challenging classes, and making graduation and matriculation into college or post-secondary training programs an almost insurmountable challenge.